richardbvh/global-health-data-analysis/README.md

 - **HealthAcheivement-2024.xlsx**
   Used as a reference dataset for prediction and comparison in the later modelling stage.

-## Project Stages
+## Project Workflow

-### Phase 1 – Data Preparation and Exploratory Data Analysis
+### 1. Data Preparation and Cleaning

-Phase 1 focused on preparing and understanding the data.
+This stage focused on preparing the datasets for analysis by:

-Tasks included:

-- loading multiple datasets into Python
+- loading multiple Excel datasets into Python
 - standardising column names and country names
 - handling missing values
+- reshaping and transforming data
+- aligning features by country and year
-- reshaping and merging datasets
+- merging datasets into analysis-ready tables

-- filtering selected countries
+### 2. Exploratory Data Analysis (EDA)
+This stage focused on understanding patterns and relationships in the data through:
-- generating descriptive statistics
+- descriptive statistics
+- cross-country comparisons
-- visualising variable distributions
+- variable distribution analysis
-- analysing relationships between health-related variables
+- scatter plots and trend exploration
+- relationship analysis across health, food, and expenditure indicators

 Key analyses included:
 - cost of healthy diet vs life expectancy
 - government health expenditure vs life expectancy
 - government health expenditure vs maternal mortality